 Instructions

-- Heat a cast iron skillet or an oven-safe pan over medium-high heat.
-When the pan is hot, add avocado oil and swirl it on the pan.
-Remove chicken from the marinade and place directly onto a hot skillet, skin side down.
-Discard remaining marinade.
-Cook chicken for about 3-4 minutes or until a nice sear, flip over and cook for another 4 minutes.
+- Heat a cast iron skillet or oven-safe pan over medium-high heat.
+When the pan is hot, add avocado oil and swirl to coat.
+Remove the chicken from the marinade and place it directly onto a hot skillet, skin side down.
+Discard the remaining marinade.
+Cook chicken for about 3-4 minutes or until nicely seared, then flip and cook for another 4 minutes.

-- Transfer the entire pan with chicken into a preheated oven and cook for about 12 to 15 minutes, depending on thickness.
+- Transfer the entire pan with the chicken to a preheated oven and cook for about 12 to 15 minutes, depending on thickness.
+The internal temperature should reach about 158℉.
+Keep in mind it will continue cooking while resting.

 Zorina says